Continual Semantic Segmentation via Repulsion-Attraction of Sparse and Disentangled Latent Representations: Method

 To enforce the regularizing effect brought by contrastive learning, we introduce a further feature-wise objective on the latent space.
 We propose a sparsity loss to decrease the number of active feature channels of latent vectors.
 First, to give the same importance to all classes, we normalize each feature vector with respect to the maximum value any of the feature channels for that particular class assumes, \ie:

-We design the sparsity constraint as the ratio between a stretching function (we used the sum of exponentials) and a linear function (\ie, the sum) applied over each feature vector, which is minimized when the energy is concentrated in a few channels (since the normalized features assume values $\leq 1$).
-The sparsity constraint is thus defined as:
+We design the sparsity constraint as the ratio between the sum of exponentials and the linear sum of the elements of each feature vector:

-While the contrastive learning objective forces features to lie within tight semantically-consistent well-distanced clusters, the sparsity constraint aims at narrowing the set of active channels with the aim of letting room for the representation of upcoming classes.
+While the contrastive learning objective forces features to lie within tight semantically-consistent well-distanced clusters, the sparsity constraint aims at narrowing down the set of mid-range spurious activations with the aim of letting room for the representation of upcoming classes.
 In other words, by constraining features of the same classes to be tightly clustered and to be spaced apart from features of other classes and sparse, we can preserve geometrical space (few active channels) and expressiveness (division in well-separated clusters) for the latent representation of future classes.
-Empirically, we found entropy-based minimization \revised{methods in the latent space \cite{vu2019advent} to be less reliable for our task.
-In the \textit{Supplementary Material} we show how to handle degenerate cases of \eqref{eq:L_spa} and an ablation on other sparsifying strategies.}
+Empirically, we found entropy-based minimization \revised{methods in the latent space \cite{vu2019advent} to be less reliable for our task.} In the \textit{Supplementary Material} we show some empirical insights on the regularization effects achieved by this constraint.